Prefect Integration with CarbonAware

 - Before

-under the hood. - If a lower‑carbon slot is found within the
+train_model()runs, the decorator callscarbonaware_delay(...)under the hood. - If a lower‑carbon slot is found within the

-, execution is delayed until then. - If the client can’t detect your region/provider (and
+window, execution is delayed until then. - If the client can’t detect your region/provider (and

-are not specified), it logs a warning and proceeds immediately.
+providerandregionare not specified), it logs a warning and proceeds immediately.

 2. Carbon‑Aware Task Factory

-If you prefer an explicit Prefect task that enforces a delay, use carbonaware_delay_task
+If you prefer an explicit Prefect task that enforces a delay, use carbonaware_delay_task to generate one:

 from datetime import timedelta